fredrik/advent-of-code/README.md

 # Advent of Code

-Here are my solutions to Advent of Code.
+Here are my Python solutions to Advent of Code 2024.
 Enjoy!